6 min read

 It is often said that the most important aspect of a price is customer value so maybe consider building your pricing strategy based on that!

 A good value pricing strategy demands a thorough understanding of customers since value perception varies between customer segments as much as between individual customers.
-But really knowing your customers is increasingly a must for any business nowadays.
-The importance of data grows, and the best performers are able to really benefit from that data.
+But knowing your customers is increasingly a must for any business nowadays.
+The importance of data grows, and the best performers can benefit from that data.

 Pros: